Last updated on December 27, 2022

 Ring Prong Repair Options

-In case your prongs are bent, the jeweller will straighten them and put them in alignment.
-It is better to do this early to prevent any further damages.
+In case your jewellery’s prongs are bent, the jeweller will straighten and put them in alignment.
+It is better to do this early to prevent any further damage.
 Do not try to realign them yourself, as you may damage the gemstone.

 When replacing is not needed, the jeweller will rebuild the worn-out prongs by adding some material to the prong tips.
 This process is called retipping.